IAM Automation: How App Access Works With Identity Providers

 TL;DR

-- Identity providers handle authentication and basic provisioning but leave request intake, approval routing, and compliance reporting to manual coordination.
+- Identity providers handle authentication and technical provisioning.
+Request intake, approval routing, and cross-departmental coordination stay manual.

-- An orchestration layer extends your existing IDP into full workflow automation without replacing your identity infrastructure.
+- This adds the workflow layer your IDP doesn't provide without replacing your identity infrastructure.

 What Does IAM Automation Actually Mean?

-Identity management means using technology to manage who gets access to what, without manual work at every step.
-The goal is straightforward: the right people get the right resources at the right time, with a clear reason documented for every decision.
+Identity management means using technology to manage who gets access to what without manual work at every step.
+The goal is straightforward: the right people get the right resources at the right time, with a documented reason for every decision.

-For growing companies, this should mean automated systems that create identities, manage access throughout the employee lifecycle, and apply role-based controls without your intervention.
+For growing companies, this should mean automated systems that create identities, manage access throughout the employee lifecycle, and apply role-based controls without you in the middle.

-Here's the problem: most IAM definitions describe the destination without acknowledging the gap between your IDP and actual workflow automation.
-Your identity provider delivers authentication and basic authorization.
-The request intake, approval routing, cross-departmental coordination, and audit logging?
-That's still your inbox.
+Here's the gap most IAM definitions skip.
+Your identity provider delivers authentication and the mechanical execution of provisioning.
+The request intake, approval routing, cross-departmental coordination, and unified audit logging?
+That's still your inbox, your Slack DMs, and a spreadsheet you maintain by hand.

 Why Doesn't Your Identity Provider Automate App Access Workflows?

 Identity providers automate the mechanical execution of provisioning and deprovisioning for federated applications.
-They don't automate the business processes that determine who gets access, when, and why.
+They don't automate the business processes that decide who gets access, when, and why.

 JumpCloud supports SCIM-based provisioning and deprovisioning, where admins bind users to applications through group membership and account lifecycle changes sync automatically.
 Okta lets requesters submit access requests through self-service portals without IT intervention for standard requests.

-Application-specific limitations: Most IDPs offer self-service access request portals, but they fall short when applications require custom attributes or complex entitlement structures.
-If your apps don't fit the standard template, those requests skip automation entirely and land back in your queue for manual processing.
+Application-specific limitations: Self-service access request portals fall short when applications require custom attributes or complex entitlement structures.
+If your apps don't fit the standard template, those requests skip automation entirely and land back in your queue.

 The translation: your IDP handles technical provisioning once someone tells it what to do.
 You're figuring out what should happen, routing approvals, and coordinating across departments.